Student With ‘Cinderella-Like Transformation’ Discovered To Have Received Million Dollar Student Aid Mistake

-Talk about a bank error in your favor!
-An economically disadvantaged student, that was supposed to get a modest monthly university financial aid stipend of $100 for books and food, was accidentally given $1 million dollars!
+Talk about a bank error in your favor.
+An economically disadvantaged student, that was supposed to get a modest monthly university financial aid stipend of $100 for books and food, was accidentally given $1 million.

 According to CNN News, the money was sent to the student’s school debit card.
 By the time the university discovered the mistake, the South African student had already spent around $60,000 on a life-changing makeover.

-Identified as Sibongile Mani by the Daily Mail, the 27-year-old university student at Walter Sisulu University in Eastern Cape province, went on a 72-day spending splurge–and she brought along her close, personal friends for the ride!
+Identified as Sibongile Mani by the Daily Mail, the 27-year-old university student at Walter Sisulu University in Eastern Cape province, went on a 72-day spending splurge — and she brought along her close, personal friends for the ride.

 Her new look started out with her attire.
 She went from drab to fab with a new wardrobe of expensive designer duds.
 Then, she went high-end with a spendy transformation of her hair.
-She exchanged her usual cornrows for Peruvian weaves that cost over $240 every salon visit.
+She exchanged her usual cornrows for Peruvian weaves that cost over $240 for each salon visit.

-Mani was not about to to ruin her new look with an old school flip phone!
+Mani was not about to to ruin her new look with an old school flip phone.
 She purchased a brand new iPhone 7, to complete her transformation.

 Yet, the spending spree did not end here.
 Mani generously gave her pals new clothes as well.

-Now, all living the high life, the beautifully attired group enjoyed $64 dollar bottles of whiskey.
-Mani took the party all over the country, as she paid for all of her pals to to attend “wild parties,” paying for flights and other expenses.
+Now, all living the high life, the beautifully attired group enjoyed $64 bottles of whiskey.
+Mani took the party all over the country, as she paid for all of her pals to attend “wild parties,” paying for flights and other expenses.

 Oops? https://t.co/66Cj2Wn08G